1-877-929-7245

 Visiting the Titanic Center in Belfast

-Experience the place where Titanic was designed, built and launched with interactive exhibits, artifacts, and immersive experiences documenting construction of the ship and the stories of its passengers and crew.
+Experience the place where the Titanic was designed, built and launched through interactive exhibits, artifacts and immersive experiences that document the ship's construction and the stories of its passengers and crew.

 Tasting local Scottish whisky